-11. Earnings per share
+11. (Loss)/earnings per share

-(a) Basic earnings per share
+(a) Basic (loss)/earnings per share

-Basic earnings per share is calculated by dividing net profit attributable to equity holders of the Company by the weighted average number of ordinary shares outstanding during the financial year.
+Basic (loss)/earnings per share is calculated by dividing net (loss)/profit attributable to equity holders of the Company by the weighted average number of ordinary shares outstanding during the financial year.

-Group 2022 2021 Net profit attributable to equity holders of the Company (S\$'000) 2,181 2,038 Weighted average number of ordinary shares outstanding for basic earnings per share ('000) 2,817,833 2,464,281 Basic earnings per share (in Singapore cent) 0.08 0.08
+Group 2023 2022 Net (loss)/profit attributable to equity holders of the Company (\$\$'000) (15,173) 2,181 Weighted average number of ordinary shares outstanding for basic (loss)/earnings per share ('000) 2,817,949 2,817,833 Basic (loss)/earnings per share (in cent) (0.54) 0.08

-11. Earnings per share (continued)
+11. (Loss)/earnings per share (continued)

-(b) Diluted earnings per share
+(b) Diluted (loss)/earnings per share

-For the purpose of calculating diluted earnings per share, profit attributable to equity holders of the Company and the weighted average number of ordinary shares outstanding are adjusted for the effects of all dilutive potential ordinary shares.
+For the purpose of calculating diluted (loss)/earnings per share, profit attributable to equity holders of the Company and the weighted average number of ordinary shares outstanding are adjusted for the effects of all dilutive potential ordinary shares.

-Diluted earnings per share is calculated based on the weighted average number of ordinary shares in issue during the financial year after adjusting for the dilutive effect on the outstanding performance shares (2021: adjusting for the dilutive effect on the outstanding warrants and performance shares).
-Warrants are not included in the calculation of diluted earnings per share in current financial year because they are antidilutive.
+Diluted (loss)/earnings per share is calculated based on the weighted average number of ordinary shares in issue during the financial year after adjusting for the dilutive effect on the outstanding performance shares.
+Warrants are not included in the calculation of diluted earnings per share in the prior financial year because they are antidilutive.
+All outstanding KBE Warrants had either expired or been exercised during the current financial year.